You are here

 Pictured: Utah Representative Steve Eliason, MHA VP Debbie Plotnick, Wisconsin Representative Joan Ballweg, RPC Host Shel Gross; and Affiliate Executive Directors Martina Gollin Graves, Rachel Del Rossi, and Kasey Moyer along with Lincoln, Nebraska Police Officer Luke Bonkiewicz.

 The final RPC policy meeting of the year Deflection Before Stage Four coincided with the CSG Annual Conference.
 Attendees were welcomed by long-time CSG Health Policy Director Debra Miller.
 Not only were two distinguished mental health champions honored at a legislative breakfast, these state mental health champions were also featured speakers at the day-long policy meeting.
-Representative Steve Eliason (R-UT) shared his state’s suicide prevention initiatives, including a 3-digit call and text line, which has spawned companion federal legislation.
+Representative Steve Eliason (R-UT) shared his state’s suicide prevention initiatives including one on Utah's university campus, and a 3-digit call and text line, which has spawned companion federal legislation.
 Representative Joan Ballweg (R-WI), the CSG Vice-Chair, spoke about her work on legislation for diversion and deflection for people with mental health issues out of the criminal justice systems.
 Forty attendees were also introduced to Sheila Tillman, Behavioral Health Director of the CSG Justice Center, speaking about the Justice Center’s state and national initiatives regarding mental illness in jails and prisons.

 Several topics new to the RPC were introduced at this meeting, including a roundtable discussion on tardive dyskinesia that included the perspectives of a practicing physician, a person with lived experience, and a look at policy impediments to access newly approved to treatments.
 Attendees also explored the intersection of mental health, criminal justice and immigration with Gregory Pleasants, from the Vera Institute of Justice and America Paredes, Senior Director, Partnerships & Community Outreach at MHA.